OAGi/Score/docs/test_cases/TestSuite42.md

 ## Test Case 42.2

-**Business Term Assignments**
+**Business Term Assignment**

 ### Test Assertion:

 #### Test Assertion #42.2.1
-On Business Term Assignments page, the end user can view all the business terms with assignments.
+The "Business Term Assignment" menu under BIE menu should open the page titled with "Business Term Assignment".

 #### Test Assertion #42.2.2
-On Business Term Assignments page, the end user can click on the "Assign Business Term" button to view all the BIEs available for Business Term assignments.
+On Business Term Assignment page, the end user can view all the business terms with assignments.

 #### Test Assertion #42.2.3
-On Business Term Assignments page, the end user can search business term assignments by BIE type and den, business term, URI and type code.
+On Business Term Assignment page, the end user can click on the "Assign Business Term" button to view the ASBIEs, BBIEs and Top-Level BIEs available for Business Term assignments.

 #### Test Assertion #42.2.4
-On Business Term Assignments page, the end user can filter only preferred business terms.
+On Business Term Assignment page, the end user can search business term assignments by BIE type and den, business term, URI and type code.

 #### Test Assertion #42.2.5
-On Business Term Assignments page, the end user can select a BIE in the table and click "Search by Selected BIE" to view all the business term assignments for that BIE.
+On Business Term Assignment page, the end user can filter only preferred business terms.

 #### Test Assertion #42.2.6
+On Business Term Assignment page, the end user can select a BIE in the table and click "Search by Selected BIE" to view all the business term assignments for that BIE.

+#### Test Assertion #42.2.7
 On Assign Business Term page, the end user can select any BIE to view all the Business Terms available for assignments.

-#### Test Assertion #42.2.7
+#### Test Assertion #42.2.8
 On Assign Business Term page, the end user can filter business terms that are already assigned to the same core component.

-#### Test Assertion #42.2.8
+#### Test Assertion #42.2.9

 On the Select Business Term step/page of the business term assignment, the application shall allow or disallow duplicate  business term and type code (or no type code) assignment based on the conditions below.